25 Strikingly Impressive Wedding Venues in Mumbai

 Before you begin, these are the things that you need to check:

 i) Fly Zone- The place where you are going to fly the device, is it private or public?

 ii) Weather- Is the weather suitable?
 Do you need to use anti-stabilizations because of the wind?

 iii) Surroundings- How many people will be there during the decided time?
 Will it be safe to fly low or should you go higher?
-Will the people mind if a drone keeps hovering over their head?
+Will the people mind if a drone keeps hovering over their heads?

 iv) Battery- Are all the batteries fully charged?
 How long will you be able to stay in the air?

 v) Settings- What resolutions are required?
 What brightness will be suitable?
 What should be the frame rate, shutter speed?
 Which ISO is best for what you want to achieve in your photos?

 vi) Propellers- How are the propellers looking?
 Are they nice and straight, or you need to replace them?

 vii) Motor- What about the motors and the mounts?
 Are the motors rotating freely?
 Are the motors making an unrecognizable sound?
 Check the screws.